cestnana/Higher-and-Lower/TOTOs.md

 - [ ] Create difficulty levels (e.g., more obscure items, closer rate/value differences)
 - [ ] Add a time limit for each choice

+## Documentation
+- [ ] Add comments to explain core logic functions
+- [ ] Create a basic README with game instructions and rules